 Chances are, you've probably spent an afternoon falling down a rabbit hole of YouTube videos.

-While it's a great source of entertainment, YouTube has also proved itself to be a valuable tool for marketers.
-In fact, 70% of viewers bought from a brand after seeing content on YouTube.
-And, with a global user base of more than 2 billion people, it's also safe to assume that your target audience is on the platform.
+While it's a great source of entertainment, the platform is also valuable for marketers using YouTube to find their target audience.
+With a global user base of more than 2.5 billion people, it's also safe to assume that your audience is on the platform.